alexreisner/geocoder/README.md

     Geocoder.search("...", :params => {:region => "..."})

-Or, to use parameters in your model:
+To specify parameters in your model:

     class Venue